February 7, 2018 1:30 pm - 3:30 pm UTC+7

 Jl.
 Jendral Sudirman Kav 71, Central Jakarta

 President Trump’s first year has been eventful, filled with head-spinning developments that constitute a sharp break from past U.S. policies, practices, and tone over several administrations.
-Over the past year, the U.S. President, as he pledged during his campaign, has adopted an ‘America First’ approach in economic and foreign policy, including withdrawing from the TPP and the Paris Climate Accords.
-He has taken an uncompromising stance on preventing North Korea’s gaining nuclear weapons production and delivery capability, or making threats, and made a controversial decision to recognize Jerusalem as the capital of Israel.
+Over the past year, the U.S. President, as he pledged during his campaign, has adopted an ‘America First’ approach in economic and foreign policy, as shown by his decisions to withdraw from the TPP and the Paris Climate Accords.
 He succeeded late last year in passing a far-reaching and controversial new tax code, and has cut down regulatory restrictions for businesses in the US, although his earlier effort to repeal the Affordable Care Act was unsuccessful.
+He has taken an uncompromising stance on preventing North Korea’s gaining nuclear weapons production and delivery capability, outlined a strategic vision for protecting the American people in his recently released National Security Strategy, and made a controversial decision to recognize Jerusalem as the capital of Israel.
 The style of governmental decision making, and of communicating with the public and press, have markedly changed as well.

 2018 will be a pivotal year.
 The United States will conduct its legislative bodies’ midterm elections.
 Also known as a ‘wave election’, midterm elections have been a determining factor of how the United States will fare nationally and internationally in the second half of the sitting presidency.
 The U.S. will also participate in a series of important international summits, including the G-7, G-20, NATO, and United Nations Framework Convention on Climate Change (UNFCCC).
 President Trump’s decisions on the U.S. stance at the international summits will affect many important global issues.
 As concerns Asia, President Trump’s visit in late 2017 reaffirmed the region’s importance to the US; questions remain as to policies his administration will implement in 2018.